-Lymphocytes are the central cells of immune system, responsible for acquired immunity & the immunologic attributes of diversity, specificity, many and self/non-self recognition.
+Lymphocytes are the central cells of the immune system, responsible for acquired immunity & the immunologic attributes of diversity, specificity, many and self/non-self recognition.
 It constitutes 20% to 40% of the body’s WBC and 99% of the cells in the lymph.

-- The lymphocytes can be broadly subdivided into three populations – B-cells, T-cells, Null cells-on the basis of function and cell membrane components.
+- The lymphocytes can be broadly subdivided into three populations – B-cells, T-cells, Null cells on the basis of function and cell membrane components.

 - Resting B & T-lymphocytes are small, motile, nonphagocytic cells, which can’t be distinguished morphologically.

 - In Go – phase of the cell cycle, B, and T- lymphocytes are not interacted with antigen-referred to as “naive cells”, which have generally short life span.